 How to effectively clean electric heating elements

 Cleaning electric elements is not difficult, especially with the BREWHA system where an element can be easily removed from the vessel simply be removing the clamp that holds it in place.
-Once removed, rinse away all the yeast or other solids that are on the element, then use a coarse scrub brush to remove the remaining solids.
-Be sure to use a stainless steel compatible scrubber, such as the two products shown above.
+Once removed, rinse away all the yeast or other solids that are on the element, then use a coarse scrub brush to remove the remaining solids (a plastic scrub pad like the 'Worlds Best' euroscrubby works great).
+If using a stainless steel compatible scrubber ensure it won't damage the steel.
 Brushes or thick pads can be used, but thin pads allow for better and quicker cleaning as they can be wrapped around an element rod and slid up and down cleaning the sides closest to the other rods where brushes have a hard time accessing.
 Generally a quick pass and a final rinse is all that is necessary to clean the elements but give a close inspection to ensure all solids are removed.
 For elements where scorching has occurred, a more vigorous rubbing may be required.
 100% copper scrub brushes can also be used, as copper is softer than stainless steel so will not damage it (always test a new scrub brush on a small area before cleaning the entire element to ensure it isn't scoring the steel).

 Once familiar with the method, it only takes a few seconds of easy effort to clean each element and have assurance that your beer will taste its best.